iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

 The order in which you set these configurations is unimportant, but the values you choose for **dfs.nameservices** and **dfs.ha.namenodes.[nameservice ID]** will determine the keys of those that follow.
 Thus, you should decide on these values before setting the rest of the configuration options.

-* **dfs.nameservices** - the logical name for this new nameserviceChoose a logical name for this nameservice, for example "mycluster", and use this logical name for the value of this config option.
+*   **dfs.nameservices** - the logical name for this new nameservice

+    Choose a logical name for this nameservice, for example "mycluster", and use this logical name for the value of this config option.
 The name you choose is arbitrary.
 It will be used both for configuration and as the authority component of absolute HDFS paths in the cluster.

     **Note:** If you are also using HDFS Federation, this configuration setting should also include the list of other nameservices, HA or otherwise, as a comma-separated list.